The macOS Big Sur 11.7.4 update is causing problems for some Mac users.

-On the flip side, some users have run into bugs and performance issues.
-Some of these issues have carried over from macOS Catalina and other versions of macOS, others are brand new.
+On the flip side, some Mac users have run into bugs and performance issues.
+Some of these issues have carried over from macOS Big Sur 11.7.3, others are brand new.

-We’ll also touch on the macOS Catalina downgrade and outline what you can expect from Apple and macOS Big Sur down the road.
+We’ll also touch on the macOS downgrade process and outline what you can expect from Apple and macOS Big Sur down the road.

 macOS Big Sur Problems

-Mac users are having trouble downloading and installing the new operating system.
+Some Mac users are having trouble downloading and installing the new software.
 If your macOS installation gets stuck, try powering your Mac off and on.
 This typically resolves the issue.

-If you’re seeing installation errors, and you’re using a 2013 or 2014 MacBook, have a look at this guide from Apple.
+If you’re dealing with installation errors, and you’re using a 2013 or 2014 MacBook, have a look at this guide from Apple.

-We’re also seeing complaints about long download times, lag, Touch ID issues, issues with first and third-party apps, iMessage issues, Wi-Fi problems, Bluetooth problems, lockups, freezes, and crashes.
+We’re also seeing complaints about long download times, lag, Touch ID issues, issues with first and third-party apps including Box Drive, iMessage issues, Wi-Fi problems, Bluetooth problems, lockups, freezes, and crashes.

 The macOS Big Sur update is also bricking some older MacBook models.
 The problems appear fairly widespread and they’re mostly impacting owners of 2013 MacBook Pro and mid-2014 MacBook Pro models.
 These are the oldest MacBook models supported by macOS Big Sur.

-If you haven’t downloaded the macOS Big Sur update yet, we recommend preparing your Mac for the download.
+If you haven’t downloaded the latest version of macOS yet, we recommend preparing your Mac for the download.
 Some prep work ahead of time can help you avoid major headaches.

 We’ve put together a step-by-step pre-installation process and it will take you through the best way to prepare for the move.

-If you’re currently running macOS Big Sur or if you’re planning to upgrade, you’ll want to sift through feedback from early adopters.
+If you’re currently running macOS Big Sur 11.7.4 or you’re planning to upgrade, you’ll want to sift through feedback from users who have downloaded it.
 This feedback will alert you to potential bugs and performance issues.